webLIPPLUME/website/pages/Internships.md

 ###  [M2 Internships][9]

-#### Behavioural equivalences, coinduction and higher-order calculi
+#### Behaviours as solutions for higher-order programs and processes

-Proposed by *daniel Hirschkoff* (Oct 22th, 2013)
+Proposed by *daniel Hirschkoff* (Oct  2014)
-See [this page](http://perso.ens-lyon.fr/daniel.hirschkoff/Stages/dh-bisim.pdf) for more informations.
+See [this page]( http://perso.ens-lyon.fr/daniel.hirschkoff/Stages/dh-contr.pdf) for more informations.

 ### Internships proposed in 2012